Exclusive DMZ Tour with Airsoft Shooting range&suspension Bridge

 Paju

 North Korea Museum and BB shooting Range 1.
 You will have fun to take pictures in North Korea and JSA themed Photo Booth!
-2. You will shoot Airportguns - 1 magazine only Rifles , Snipers, Handguns and Boltaction!
+2. You will shoot Airportguns - 1 magazine free Rifles , Snipers, Handguns and Boltaction!
 Choose what you want to try!
 Experience real recoil of the guns!

 30 minutes Admission ticket free